 Craft your content strategy by clearly defining your content marketing goals.
 This should also include the topics you’ll cover and the content types you’ll use.

-According to Semrush, 78% of successful marketers had a documented content strategy.
-In contrast, 81% of marketers who failed in content marketing didn’t have a documented strategy.
+According to Semrush, 80 percent of successful marketers had a documented content strategy.
+In contrast, 81 percent of marketers who failed in content marketing didn’t have a documented strategy.

 For example, if your marketing goal is to increase conversions, some of the content types you need are: